How To Do Plié Squats

 - Bend knees and lower your torso, keeping your back straight and abs tight.

-- Squeeze your glutes and come to standing position.
+- Squeeze your glutes and come to a standing position.

 If you would like to amp up your workout, feel free to add weights to increase the intensity of the plié squats and work the upper body for additional muscle gain.